Moses Morse Pocket Watch

 Moses Morse Debaufre Escapement

 In 1795, Moses Leland Morse (1781-1831) joined Josiah Wheelock in Sutton, Massachusetts and about 3 years later in 1798 they formed a partnership making extraordinary watches of their own design.
-The firm Wheelock & Morse were one of the first, perhaps the first, watchmakers to offer a higher quality alternative to the traditional English verge escapement and fusee design that was typically being sold at this time in America.
+The firm Wheelock & Morse was one of the first to offer an alternative to the traditional English verge escapement and fusee design that was typically being sold at this time in America.

-These going-barrel designed watches by Wheelock & Morse / Moses L Morse arguably mark the true beginning of the American watch industry.
+The going-barrel movement design by this firm and by Robert Leslie a few years earlier arguably marks the true beginning of the American watch industry.
 The parts not made locally, such as the dial, mainspring, hairspring, and fusee chain, were readily available from suppliers such as Daniel Waldo, Jr., of nearby Worcester, Massachusetts, who advertised in 1793 that he had watch faces, watch glasses, watch chains and all kinds of watch and clock maker's tools for sale (The Worcester Gazette, 12-19-1793; thanks to Michael Edidin for his research on Daniel Waldo).
-Luther Goddard's watchmaking operation may have inspired this firm.
-On the other hand, their well capitalized competition in nearby Shrewsbury may have contributed to this firm's demise.

 Early American Watchmaking